MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/understanding-migration-xml-files.md

 You can make a copy of the `MigUser.xml` file and modify it to include or exclude standard user-profile folders and file name extensions.
 If you know all of the extensions for the files you want to migrate from the source computer, use the `MigUser.xml` file to move all of your relevant data, regardless of the location of the files.
 However, this provision may result in a migration that contains more files than intended.
 For example, if you choose to migrate all .jpg files, you may migrate image files such as thumbnails and logos from legacy applications that are installed on the source computer.

 > [!NOTE]
 > Each file name extension you include in the rules within the `MigUser.xml` file increases the amount of time needed for the ScanState tool to gather the files for the migration.
 If you are migrating more than 300 file types, you may experience a slow migration.
-For more information about other ways to organize the migration of your data, see the [Using multiple XML files](#bkmk-multiple) section of this document.
+For more information about other ways to organize the migration of your data, see the [Using multiple XML files](#using-multiple-xml-files) section of this article.

-## <a href="" id="bkmk-multiple"></a> Using multiple XML files
+## Using multiple XML files

 You can use multiple XML files with the ScanState and LoadState tools.
 Each of the default XML files included with or generated by USMT is configured for a specific component of the migration.
 You can also use custom XML files to supplement these default files with more migration rules.